tier4/caret_doc/docs/design/software_architecture/caret_trace.md

 ## Implementation of tracepoints with function hooking

 CARET adopts function hooking mainly for adding new trace points.
-On the other hand, existing tracepoints, which are built in ROS2, are also re-defined by function hooking because CARET adds the function to manage tracepoint state.
+On the other hand, existing tracepoints, which are built in ROS 2, are also re-defined by function hooking because CARET adds the function to manage tracepoint state.

 Here is the pseudo code for hook functions.